-Any foreign taxes proved to be payable for purposes of section 6quat(1) or any foreign taxes paid or proved to be payable for purposes of section 6quat(1C) must be translated to rand on the last day of the year of assessment in which the amount is required to be included in a person's taxable income by applying the average exchange rate for the year of assessment.
+Any foreign taxes proved to be payable for purposes of section 6quat(1) or any foreign taxes paid or proved to be payable for purposes of section 6quat(1C) in respect of any amount which is included in taxable income in any year of assessment must be translated to rand on the last day of that year of assessment in which the amount is required to be included in a person's taxable income by applying the average exchange rate for the year of assessment.
 The average exchange rate which must be used in translating the foreign tax liability is the average exchange rate for the year of assessment in which the amount received or accrued is included in the taxpayer's taxable income.